-The table lists applicable percentage ownership based on 27,371,488 shares of common stock outstanding as of April 18, 2022.
-Options to purchase shares of our common stock that are exercisable within 60 days of April 18, 2022, are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
+The table lists applicable percentage ownership based on 35,769,073 shares of common stock outstanding as of April 11, 2023.
+Options to purchase shares of our common stock, or other rights held by such person, that are currently exercisable or that are exercisable within 60 days of April 11, 2023, are deemed to be beneficially owned by the persons holding these options or rights for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.